sgladkoff/goldpan/docs/perfectionist.md

 Any duplicate translation units are excluded from the file when it is uploaded to **Perfectionist**.

 If a project has already had files assigned to it, clicking on its name in the list will take you to the project page, where each uploaded file is represented as a task.
-You can assign more tasks with the **Create Task** button.
+You can add more tasks with the **Create Task** button.

 ![perf3](perfN3.png)